-This bike comes in two wheel-sizes, both 27.5” and 29ers, so it’s up to you to choose whichever you prefer more.
+This bike comes in two wheel-sizes, both 27.5” and 29ers, depending on the size of the frame you get.
+S comes with 27.5″ wheels, M, L, and XL come with 29ers.
 If your idea of a bicycle is a machine that can take you down some paved trails or take you on a fun smooth single-track, the Trail 6 will not disappoint you.

 |Cannondale Trail 6 (2019) Quick Specs|

 |Derailleurs: MicroShift & Shimano Acera|

 |Brake type: Disc|

 Let’s go over some of the main features of Cannondale Trail 6 and see why this bike is a great choice if you do not want to splurge and buy too much bike, but still get decent components for your investment.

 The Cannondale Trail 6 comes with a frame that is well balanced and produced of the improved C3 Alloy, that was reinforced and optimized for the trail.
 Cannondale boasts that their frame technology absorbs a lot of the vibrations from the road, making the ride as smooth as butter.